pekkykang/SyntheticEMGAttackBiometricPersonalId/README.md

 Dataset: http://zju-capg.org/research_en_electro_capgmyo.html

+Please dowload the data from original author.

-training_xxx: train the cycleGAN or baseline id models
+training_xxx: train the cycleGAN or baseline id models.

-model_xxx: the model structure of one type of baseline models
+model_xxx: the model structure of one type of baseline models.

+We can only provide a demo model structure for baseline models.

-You may need to dowload the baseline models from original author
+Please dowload the baseline models from original author.